 Many law school applications have optional questions and essays.
 You should seriously consider completing the optional essays.
 They are looking for additional insight to you as an applicant.
 The Admissions Office also wants to know specifically why you want to attend that law school.

 An Addendum is useful if you need to explain a discrepancy on your record such as time you took off from college, a poor grade in a course, or disciplinary issues.
 You should reserve explanations of any of the above discrepancies for the Addendum and should not explain these circumstances in your personal statement.

 Many law schools require you to submit your resume.
 Before you do, you need to analyze it.
 Are the information, format, and structure of your resume clear and concise?
 Your resume represents you and can add points to your application.
 Contact the Career Services Office to schedule a resume review before you complete your law school application.
 Ask professors, professionals, family members, friends, and especially those with a critical eye to review your resume.
 The more people that review your resume, the more feedback you will have to make necessary changes.

-Celebrate completing your applications and then dive into the following activities:
+After completing your applications, dive into the following activities: